-- 13.4 Enhanced cleaning during an outbreak of infection - In the event of an outbreak of infection at your school, your local health protection team will recommend enhanced or more frequent cleaning, to help reduce transmission.
+13.4 Enhanced cleaning during an outbreak of infection

+In the event of an outbreak of infection at your school, your local health protection team will recommend enhanced or more frequent cleaning, to help reduce transmission.
 Advice may be given to ensure twice daily cleaning of areas (with particular attention to door handles, toilet flushes and taps) and communal areas where surfaces can easily become contaminated such as handrails.
 Plans should be developed for such an event on how the school might carry this out which could also include during term time.
-Dedicated cleaning equipment must be colour coded according to area of use. - 13.5 Diarrhoea and vomiting outbreak schools checklist The school will use Appendix 3 from Public Health Guidance Document Health Protection in Schools and other childcare facilities - Diarrhoea and Vomiting Outbreak checklist during an outbreak and this will be signed off by the Head.
+Dedicated cleaning equipment must be colour coded according to area of use.

+13.5 Diarrhoea and vomiting outbreak

+The school will use the checklist from the UK Health Security Agency Guidance Document - Health Protection in Education and childcare settings - Diarrhoea and Vomiting Outbreak checklist during an outbreak and this will be signed off by the Head.